kentnguyen93/kentnguyen93/README.md

 - Next.js App Router & Server Components
 - AI Integration for Business Intelligence
 - Kubernetes for Microservices

+## 🏆 Testimonials

+> "Kent is an absolute pleasure to work with.
+He is strategic, focused, hardworking, organized and a great partner both internally and externally.
+His collaborative approach comes naturally and the work he produces is excellent."

 ## 📫 Connect With Me